Diffusion-Based Representation Learning: Introduction

-The forward diffusion process of the data is modeled as a Stochastic Differential Equation (SDE) on a continuous time domain $t \in [0, T]$.
-Let $x_0 \in \mathcal{R}^d$ denote a sample of the data distribution $x_0 \sim p_0$, where $d$ is the data dimension.
-The trajectory $(x_t)_{t\in[0, T]}$ of data samples is a function of time determined by the stochastic diffusion process.
+We first give a brief overview of the technical background for the framework of the diffusion-based generative model as described in \cite{song2021scorebased}.
+The forward diffusion process of the data is modeled as an SDE on a continuous-time domain $t \in [0, T]$.
+Let $x_0 \in \mathbb{R}^d$ denote a sample from the data distribution $x_0 \sim p_0$, where $d$ is the data dimension.
+The trajectory $(x_t)_{t\in[0, T]}$ of data samples is a function of time determined by the diffusion process.
 The SDE is chosen such that the distribution $p_{0T}(x_T | x_0)$ for any sample $x_0 \sim p_0$ can be approximated by a known prior distribution.
 Notice that the subscript $0T$ of $p_{0T}$ refers to the conditional distribution of the diffused data at time $T$ given the data at time $0$.
-For simplicity we limit the remainder of this paper to the so-called Variance Exploding SDE \cite{song2021scorebased}, which is defined as
+For simplicity we limit the remainder of this paper to the so-called Variance Exploding SDE \citep{song2021scorebased}, that is,

 where $\wien$ is the standard Wiener process.
 The perturbation kernel of this diffusion process has a closed-form solution being $p_{0t}(x_t | x_0) = \mathcal{N}(x_t; x_0, [\sigma^2(t) - \sigma^2(0)]I)$.
-It was shown by \citeauthor{ANDERSON1982313} that the reverse diffusion process is the solution to the following SDE:
+It was shown by \citet{ANDERSON1982313} that the reverse diffusion process is the solution to the following SDE: